amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 $ git push origin dev
 </pre>

-If we go back to the AWS CodeCommit dashboard, we should now be able to look at our code we just committed.
+If you go back to your repo in the AWS CodeCommit dashboard, you should now be able to look at the code you just committed.

 ![CodeCommit Code Committed](images/1-cc-committed.png)

 7\.
-Add a file to instruct AWS CodeBuild on what to do.
+Next you need to instruct AWS CodeBuild on what to do.

 AWS CodeBuild uses a definition file called a buildspec Yaml file.
 The contents of the buildspec will determine what AWS actions CodeBuild should perform.
 The key parts of the buildspec are Environment Variables, Phases, and Artifacts.

-- See [Build Specification Reference for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more details.
+See [Build Specification Reference for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more details.

 **At Interstella, we want to follow best practices, so there are 2 requirements:**

 1. We don't use the ***latest*** tag for Docker images.
 We have decided to use the Commit ID from our source control instead as the tag so we know exactly what image was deployed.

 2. We want this buildspec to be generalized to multiple environments but use different CodeBuild projects to build our Docker containers.
-You have to figure out how to do this
+You have to figure out how to do this.

-Again, one of your lackeys has started a buildspec file for you, but never got to finishing it.
-Add the remaining instructions to the buildspec.yml.draft.
+Another developer from the Interstella team has started a buildspec file for you, but never got to finishing it.
+Add the remaining instructions to the buildspec.yml.draft file.
 The file should be in your EnvironmentName-iridium-repo folder and already checked in.
 Copy the draft to a buildspec.yml file.

 <pre>
 $ cp buildspec.yml.draft buildspec.yml
 </pre>

 Now that you have a copy of the draft as your buildspec, you can start editing it.
+The previous developer left comments indicating what commands you need to add (*These comments look like - #[TODO]:*).
+Add the remaining instructions to your buildspec.yml.

-If you get stuck, look at the [hintspec.yml](hints/hintspec.yml) file in the hints folder.
+Here are links to documentation and hints to help along the way.
+If you get stuck, look at the [hintspec.yml](hints/hintspec.yml) file in the hints folder:

-Add the remaining instructions to buildspec.yml.
-Here are links to documentation and hints to help along the way:

 *#[TODO]: Command to log into ECR.
 Remember, it has to be executed $(maybe like this?)*